 Use of statistical techniques to identify, measure, and quantify uncertainty and risk in modern business data.
 Topics include a variety of interval estimates, cluster analysis, and alternative regression methods as well as an introduction to the use of simulation and Monte Carlo methods to assess risk and assist decision-making.
 P: BUS 229 or BIA 261.

-The purpose of this course is to deal with the issue of extracting information and knowledge from large databases.
-The extracted knowledge is subsequently used to support human decision-making with respect to summarization, prediction, and the explanation of observed phenomena (e.g. patterns, trends, and customer behavior).
-Techniques such as visualization, statistical analysis, decision trees, and neural networks can be used to discover relationships and patterns that shed light on business problems.
-This course will examine methods for transforming massive amounts of data into new and useful information, uncovering factors that affect purchasing patterns, and identifying potential profitable investments and opportunities.
-P: BIA 253; BUS 229 or BIA 261.
+The purpose of this course is to develop understanding of machine learning techniques and deal with the issue of extracting information and knowledge from large data sets.
+The extracted knowledge is subsequently used to support human decision-making with respect to summarization, prediction, and the explanation of observed phenomena (e.g., patterns, trends, and customer behavior).
+Machine learning techniques such as logistic regression, decision, trees, and neural networks can be used to discover relationships and patterns that shed light on business problems.
+This course will examine methods and statistical tools for mining massive amounts of data for new and useful information, uncovering factors that affect purchasing patterns, and identifying potential profitable investments and opportunities.
+P: BIA 253 and BIA 261.